 It refers to the methods microservices use to find each other and make their locations known.

-Setting parameters and monitoring the performance of the entire system to continuously optimize it as you go
+Setting parameters and monitoring the performance of the entire microservice architecture to continuously optimize it as you go.

 In the subsequent parts of the article, we’ll focus primarily on the first type, going over the three most popular communication patterns – the direct pattern, API Gateway and Backend For Frontend (BFF).
 They provide an excellent opportunity to understand how microservices-based architecture actually works and the implications a developer’s choices have on its performance.

 🤔 Does your business need software architecture experts?
 We have some top-notch Backend and DevOps engineers on board.
 Schedule free consultations to find out more

 This is the most basic setup for a microservices-based architecture.
 In this design pattern, a client app makes requests directly to microservices, as shown in the picture below.
 Each microservice has a public endpoint (URL) the client can communicate with.

 This design pattern is very easy to set up and quite sufficient for relatively small apps, but causes quite a few challenges that become more and more apparent and troublesome as your application grows in size and complexity:

 Even a single page of your app may need multiple calls for different microservices, which may lead to large latency and performance issues.

 Because the client app directly references microservices, just about any change to the microservices can cause the app to break.
 This makes maintenance difficult.